The last few years I’ve noticed something a little uncanny. I’m stuck in a time loop.

 Almost every year in February, I have to account for some kind of vehicle repair.
 This year, I thought that since we bought a new car, we could avoid the loop entirely – but nope!
 Our new tires picked up a screw.
 Fortunately, we only needed a patch job rather than completely new tires.

-Last year, our other car needed all of its tires replaced – they were in pretty bad condition, and the back two were so flat that we had to get a tow truck to bring them to the mechanic.
+Last year, our other car needed all of its tires replaced.
+To be fair, they were in pretty bad condition.
+The back two were so flat that we had to get a tow truck to bring them to the mechanic.
 The year prior to that, our van had sprung an oil leak.
 And the year before that, the van also needed new tires.

 I understand that car repairs are just a part of life.
 But why consistently February in my life?
 I can’t figure that out.
-But at least I can budget for it.
+But if I am stuck in a time loop, I can at least budget for predictable expenses.

 Big Scary Events